Hugo-SEQUIER/iryna-docs/docs/aiWrapper.md

 - **Consistency:** Ensures that all AI interactions adhere to a unified interface, promoting reliable and predictable behavior.

 By abstracting the complexities of various AI providers into a single, cohesive interface, the AiWrapper class empowers developers to build intelligent agents that are both versatile and resilient.

+## Current Implementations

+The Iryna Framework currently supports multiple AI providers through the OpenAI client implementation.
+This includes IONET, Ollama, and Hyperbolic API URL integrations, which can be configured to use alternative AI models.
+However, it's important to note that function calling capabilities are currently only supported through the official OpenAI API.
+Additionally, the framework relies on OpenAI's embedding models for all embedding operations, regardless of the chosen provider for text generation.
+Therefore, users must provide an OpenAI API key for embedding functionality.

+For use cases focused solely on text generation (such as social agents or simple conversational bots), users have the flexibility to utilize any of the supported providers.
+This allows for cost-effective implementations while maintaining the core functionality needed for basic agent interactions.